-When this project is more precisely defined, it will be subject to the approval of the Boards and consultation with the representative bodies of employees as well as clearance of the European Commission regarding merger control
+When this project is more precisely defined, it will be subject to the approval of the Boards and consultation with the representative bodies of employees as well as clearance of the European Commission regarding merger control.

-The process of securing the necessary approvals and bringing businesses together is not expected before 2021.
+The process of securing the necessary approvals and bringing businesses together is not expected to be completed before 2021.